jdrew1303/elecex-challenge-1/README.md

 ## Requirements

-- Add an endpoint to retrieve a specific site and related devices by a given site id.
+- Implement the endpoint that will make the tests defined in `test/tests/sites.spec.js` pass.
 - Add an endpoint to retreve all active devices.
-- Update all endpoints & verify that the parameters are of the correct type & valid.
+- Update all endpoints & verify that the parameters are of the correct type & valid, adding tests you feel are appropriate.

-If you can think of any other changes that would improve the project, feel free to document or implement them.
+If you can think of any other changes that would improve the project, feel free to outline them in the improvements.txt file in this repo.

+## Assessment

+Your submission will be reviewed on the following points:

+- Your ability to follow the requirements
+- Implementation of the requirements
+- Code readability and maintainability
+- Test quality and coverage

 ## Project Overview